-Here's my strategy guide for taking out every "Final Fantasy X" boss.
-Note that this is for the original North American version, so you'll need to find another guide for Dark Aeons.
+Here are my strategies for taking out every "Final Fantasy X" boss.
+This guide is for the original North American version, so it doesn't cover the Dark Aeons.

 Here are some miscellaneous tips and strategies from a die-hard fan of "Final Fantasy X." I think the game is a bit easy, but that's probably because I've played it too much.